Choosing Your Major/Career

 Choosing Your Major workshops

 Trying to choose a major?
 Unsure about the one you have?
-Learn how to select a major at LSU during one of these one-hour workshops this spring:
+Learn how to select a major at LSU during one of these one-hour workshops this fall:

 The first step to finding a satisfying major or career is to learn as much about yourself as possible.
 After completing a thorough self-evaluation, you can discover occupations to best utilize your strengths.